Secure Adaptive Group Testing: Code Construction with Adaptive Private Feedback and a Proof for

-Let $I(X_{\mathcal{S}^1};X_{\mathcal{S}^2},Y)$ denote the mutual information between $X_{\mathcal{S}^1}$ and $(X_{\mathcal{S}^2},Y)$, under the i.i.d.\ distribution with which the codebook was generated and remembering that $Y$ is the output of a Boolean channel.
 The following lemma is a key step in proving the reliability of the decoding algorithm suggested herein.
-This Lemma is a direct consequence of \cite[Lemma 1]{cohen2016secure}, under the enhancement that the index of each sub-bin is set according to the known key sheared between the legitimate decoder and the mixer at each round of the algorithm. \begin{lemma} If the number of tests satisfies
+This Lemma is a direct consequence of \cite[Lemma 1]{cohen2016secure} applying \cite[Claim 1]{cohen2016secure}, under the enhancement that the index of the row in each sub-bin is set according to the known key sheared between the legitimate decoder and the mixer at each round of the algorithm. \begin{lemma} If for some $\varepsilon$ independent of $K$ and $N$ the number of tests satisfies

-then, under the codebook above, as $N\rightarrow \infty$ the average error probability approaches zero. \end{lemma} Applying \cite[Claim 1]{cohen2016secure}, which lower bounds the mutual information between $X_{\mathcal{S}^1}$ to $(X_{\mathcal{S}^2},Y)$ by $i/K$, to the expression in \Cref{direct lemma1}, \off{we have
+then, under the codebook above, as $N\rightarrow \infty$ the average error probability approaches zero. \end{lemma} \off{Applying \cite[Claim 1]{cohen2016secure}, which lower bounds the mutual information between $X_{\mathcal{S}^1}$ to $(X_{\mathcal{S}^2},Y)$ by $i/K$, to the expression in \Cref{direct lemma1}, \off{we have